birneamstiel/BUSted/README.md

 # BUSted
-Guiding assistant for train and subway statins.
+Guiding assistant for train and subway stations using iBeacon technology.